HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

-As a first version, we proposed to adapt the approach proposed by Furnari~\cite{Furnari2015}.
+Based on the first phase results, a hypothesis elicitation approach should make explicit the founders' underlying assumptions about the customers and the market.
+In this phase, our goal was to evaluate the feasibility of using cognitive mapping to make these assumptions explicit.
+To do so, we adapted the approach proposed by Furnari~\cite{Furnari2015}.
 Using a whiteboard to depict the current status of the mapping and, with the founder's help, we aimed to create a cognitive map representing how and why the founder believes the startup's business model works.
 The detailed steps were:

-\begin{enumerate} \item ask the founder to describe the business model concerning the value proposition and customers; \item extract concepts and causal relationships; \item dig on each concept to see if they were, in reality, not based on the underlying assumption. \item check with the founder if the map represented the way she thought about the problem at the moment. \end{enumerate}
+\begin{enumerate} \item ask the founder to describe the business model concerning the value proposition and customers; \item extract concepts and causal relationships; \item inspect each concept to see if they were, in reality, not based on an underlying assumption. \item check with the founder if the map represented the way the problem was understood at the moment. \end{enumerate}

-We evaluated this initial proposal in two other software startups, C and D. Both startups are located in the same Italian city as A and B. We performed interview sessions following the defined protocol below:
+We evaluated this initial proposal in two other Italian software startups, C and D. We performed interview sessions following the defined protocol below:

-\begin{enumerate} \item Present the concept of hypotheses and how Lean Startup is related to it. \item Ask the interviewee to describe his business or product idea, especially regarding customer segments and value proposition. \item Ask on which hypotheses the founder believed his idea is based. \item Using a whiteboard and interacting with the founder, draw a cognitive map until she feels that the map represented her understanding of the market. \item Create a list of hypotheses based on cognitive mapping and compare it with the initially created list. \item Ask feedback on the process to the founder. \end{enumerate}
+\begin{enumerate} \item Present the concept of hypotheses and how Lean Startup is related to it. \item Ask the interviewee to describe his business or product idea, especially regarding customer segments and value proposition. \item Ask on which hypotheses the founder believed his idea is based. \item Using a whiteboard and interacting with the founder, draw a cognitive map until the map represented the understanding of the market. \item Create a list of hypotheses based on cognitive mapping and compare it with the initially created list. \item Ask feedback on the process to the founder. \end{enumerate}

 Below, we describe the results for each case.